melchti/Project-1/README.md

 # Project1
-In the first project week, I will configured an ELK stack server in order to set up a cloud monitoring system.
+In the first project week, I configured an ELK stack server in order to set up a cloud monitoring system.
 This project resulted in tangible deliverables that demonstrate my knowledge of cloud, network security, logging and monitoring.

 The Scenario for this assignment was as follows: